dtcenter/METplotpy/docs/Users_Guide/wind_rose.rst

 .. code-block:: ini

-  cp $METPLOTPY_SOURCE/METplotpy/test/wind_rose/wind_rose_custom.yaml $WORKING_DIR/wind_rose_custom.yaml
+  cp $METPLOTPY_BASE/test/wind_rose/wind_rose_custom.yaml $WORKING_DIR/wind_rose_custom.yaml

-Notice that this is a copy of the wind_rose_default.yaml file.
+Notice that this has many of the same settings found in the the wind_rose_default.yaml file.
 We will simply change the title of the custom plot to customize the plot.  **NOTE**: You do not need to include all the configuration settings in your custom configuration file.
 You only need to include the settings you wish to override.

-Modify the *stat_input* setting in the *$METPLOTPY_SOURCE/METplotpy/test/wind_rose/wind_rose_custom.yaml* file to explicitly point to the *$METPLOTPY_SOURCE/METplotpy/test/wind_rose/wind_rose* directory (where the custom config files and sample data reside).
+Modify the *stat_input* setting in the *$METPLOTPY_BASE/test/wind_rose/wind_rose_custom.yaml* file to explicitly point to the *$METPLOTPY_BASE/test/wind_rose/wind_rose* directory (where the custom config files and sample data reside).
-Replace the relative path *./point_stat_mpr.txt* with the full path *$METPLOTPY_SOURCE/METplotpy/test/wind_rose/point_stat_mpr.txt*.
+Replace the relative path *./point_stat_mpr.txt* with the full path *$METPLOTPY_BASE/test/wind_rose/point_stat_mpr.txt* (including replacing *$METPLOTPY_BASE* with the full path to the METplotpy installation on the system).
 Modify the *plot_filename* setting to point to the output path where the plot will be saved, including the name of the plot.
-Modify the title from: *title: Wind Rose* to *title: Custom Wind Rose*
+Modify the title from: *title: Wind Rose* to *title: Custom Wind Rose* Uncomment the entry (indicated by a '#' symbol in front of it; remove the '#' symbol to uncomment) for the **stat_input** setting to indicate where the input data is located and indicate the full path and name of the input data file.

 For example: